mhackeroni/mhackeroni.github.io/archive/_posts/2018-12-30-35c3ctf-newphonewhodis.md

 ### Gaining back PC Control
 The main problem was that `mmap` assumed to be called with a `BLX`, ergo it will return to the value inside the `lr` register.
 For whatever reason that I do not know `lr` register was set to `0x3f` so a direct jump to `mmap` would cause a crash at the end.
 Instead of jumping directly to `mmap` then, we can use a call of `mmap` that is already in the program somewhere.
 This, after the execution of the `mmap`, would continue the execution in that part of the program.
-Then we just need to not have the program crash before reaching another return that do not use link register.
+Then we just need to have the program not crashing before reaching another return that do not use link register.
 I jumped to `0x00013E0C +1`.

 ```c